 If the prices for these products were reasonable, I would say that the products might be worth a try.
 After all, the organic certification is unusual, especially as the company certifies many of its products to food-grade (whether or not that makes a health difference is hard to know).

 But, most of the products are expensive, like the ones in the image below.

-Likewise, products like cleanser are more than $50, while exfoliant is more than $30.
+Likewise, products like cleansers are more than $50, while exfoliant is more than $30.
 Some people will pay high prices to get quality, but many more people won’t.
-That’s especially true in the case of a MLM, because people often aren’t really sure what they are getting for their money.
+That’s especially true in the case of an MLM because people often aren’t really sure what they are getting for their money.